LionyxML/emon/README.md

 eMON
 ----

-This is a wrapper for xrandr (Xorg) in *nix world.
+This is a wrapper for xrandr (Xorg) in *nix world and it does some of basic functions of setting up monitors.

+You can:
+- Position your screen LEFT, RIGHT, ABOVE and BELOW, other screen.
+- Set as preferred
+- Change resolution (mode)
+- Rotate
+- Turn off/on
+- Use auto-configure

-Execute it with bash.
+Execute emon.sh with bash.

 Software is interactive.